sunfounder/euler-kit/docs/source/pyproject/py_button.rst

 |sch_button|

-One side of the button pin is connected to 3.3v, and the other side pin is connected to GP14, so when the button is pressed, GP14 will be high.
+As long as one side of the button pin is connected to 3.3v, and the other side pin is connected to GP14, then when the button is pressed, GP14 will be high.
 However, when the button is not pressed, GP14 is in a suspended state and may be high or low.
 In order to get a stable low level when the button is not pressed, GP14 needs to be reconnected to GND through a 10K pull-down resistor.

 **Wiring**